campusappcn/iOSUrlRoute/README.md

 4. Launch your app via some scheme from a browser, or some other apps.

+####Feature in newFeature Branch
+1. Add Method for change tabBar
+2. Support just creating `UIViewController` for doing more thing

 ###Usage

 1. The window rootView must be `UINavigationController`